 Is compliance training doomed to remain ‘grudge training’ that employees feel forced to complete, or can you make compliance training fun and seem less boring?
 Let’s find out.

-Virtually every organisation has regulatory and compliance requirements that it needs to complete.
+Virtually every organisation has regulatory and compliance training requirements that it needs to complete.
 This is even more true of highly regulated industries, such as automotive, airlines, pharmaceutical and life sciences, oil and gas, nuclear power and financial services.

 But there’s a stigma attached to mandatory training.
 It’s often seen as not effecting any real change but rather driven by a ‘box-ticking’ need to rush through the elearning as quickly as possible in the face of complicated, time-consuming and boring legislation.
 Compliance training is treated as knowledge training, but it’s really about behavioural change and instilling positive learner habits, although it is rarely treated as such.